DEAN OF DIVINITY

 - ‘Why Ecclesiology cannot live by Doctrine Alone: a reply to John Webster's “In the Society of God”.’, Ecclesial Practices, 1.1 (2014), 5-30

 - Religion at Ground Zero: Theological responses to times of crisis (Continuum, 2011)

 - Adorno and Theology (T&T Clark, 2010)

-- The End of the Anglican Communion? (with Andrew McKinnon, Penn State University Press, 2018)
+- The Anglican Communion at a Crossroads: The Crisis of a Global Church (with Andrew McKinnon, Penn State University Press, May 2018)

 Personal Blog: Being and Lime